kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ## Summary

 Container runtimes let you define a [STOPSIGNAL](https://docs.docker.com/reference/dockerfile/#stopsignal) to let your container images change which signal is delivered to kill the container.
 Currently you can only configure this by defining STOPSIGNAL in the container image definition file before you build the image.
 This becomes difficult to change when you’re using prebuilt images.
-This KEP proposes to add support to configure custom stop signals for containers from the ContainerSpec.
 Kubernetes has no equivalent for STOPSIGNAL as part of Pod or Container APIs.
 This KEP proposes to add support to configure custom stop signals for containers from the ContainerSpec.

 ## Motivation